AckerlyXu/heima/articles/automation/automation-troubleshooting-automation-errors.md

 Your runbook job fails with the error "``<cmdlet name>``: The term ``<cmdlet name>`` is not recognized as the name of a cmdlet, function, script file, or operable program."

 **Reason for the error:**
 This error is caused when the PowerShell engine cannot find the cmdlet you are using in your runbook.
 This could be because the module containing the cmdlet is missing from the account, there is a name conflict with a runbook name, or the cmdlet also exists in another module and Automation cannot resolve the name.

 **Troubleshooting tips:**
-Any of the following solutions will fix the problem:
+Any of the following solutions fix the problem:

 * Check that you have entered the cmdlet name correctly.
 * Make sure the cmdlet exists in your Automation account and that there are no conflicts.
 To verify if the cmdlet is present, open a runbook in edit mode and search for the cmdlet you want to find in the library or run **Get-Command ``<CommandName>``**.
 Once you have validated that the cmdlet is available to the account, and that there are no name conflicts with other cmdlets or runbooks, add it to the canvas and ensure that you are using a valid parameter set in your runbook.
 * If you do have a name conflict and the cmdlet is available in two different modules, you can resolve this by using the fully qualified name for the cmdlet.
 For example, you can use **ModuleName\CmdletName**.
 * If you are executing the runbook on-premises in a hybrid worker group, then make sure that the module/cmdlet is installed on the machine that hosts the hybrid worker.

 ### Scenario: A long running runbook consistently fails with the exception: "The job cannot continue running because it was repeatedly evicted from the same checkpoint".
 **Reason for the error:**
 This behavior is by design due to the "Fair Share" monitoring of processes within Azure Automation, which automatically suspends a runbook if it executes longer than three hours.
 However, the error message returned does not provide "what next" options.
 A runbook can be suspended for a number of reasons.
 Suspends happen mostly due to errors.
-For example, an uncaught exception in a runbook, a network failure, or a crash on the Runbook Worker running the runbook, will all cause the runbook to be suspended and start from its last checkpoint when resumed.
+For example, an uncaught exception in a runbook, a network failure, or a crash on the Runbook Worker running the runbook, all cause the runbook to be suspended and start from its last checkpoint when resumed.

 **Troubleshooting tips:**
 The documented solution to avoid this issue is to use Checkpoints in a workflow.
 To learn more, refer to [Learning PowerShell Workflows](automation-powershell-workflow.md#checkpoints).
-A more thorough explanation of "Fair Share" and Checkpoint can be found in this blog article [Using Checkpoints in Runbooks](https://azure.microsoft.com/en-us/blog/azure-automation-reliable-fault-tolerant-runbook-execution-using-checkpoints/).
+A more thorough explanation of "Fair Share" and Checkpoint can be found in this blog article [Using Checkpoints in Runbooks](https://azure.microsoft.com/blog/azure-automation-reliable-fault-tolerant-runbook-execution-using-checkpoints/).

 ## Common errors when importing modules
 ### Scenario: Module fails to import or cmdlets can't be executed after importing